Medically reviewed by Drugs.com. Last updated on Oct 2, 2021.

 In some cases, psoriasis can cause pitted and deformed nails that are thickened and discolored.
 Nails may also separate from the nail bed.

-A small percentage of people with psoriatic arthritis develop arthritis mutilans — a severe, painful and disabling form of the disease.
-Over time, arthritis mutilans destroys the small bones in your hands, especially the fingers, leading to permanent deformity and disability.
+A small percentage of people with psoriatic arthritis develop arthritis mutilans — a severe, painful and disabling form of psoriatic arthritis.
+Over time, arthritis mutilans destroys the small bones in the hands, especially the fingers, leading to permanent deformity and disability.

 - Check your fingernails for pitting, flaking and other abnormalities